 4. The Right Flooring and Lighting

-Also, when buying a house for themselves, Bloomfield HIlls real estate agents look for the right flooring and lighting.
+Also, when buying a house for themselves, Metro Detroit real estate agents look for the right flooring and lighting.
 That means, first of all, little to no carpeting.
 Second-hand, allergen- and germ-laden carpeting is far from appealing and can even pose a health risk.
 So agents look for hardwood floors instead.

 Plenty of natural lighting is important as well.
-Lack of natural lighting is a turn-off for Bloomfield HIlls real estate agents.
+Lack of natural lighting is a turn-off for Metro Detroit real estate agents.
 And even worse is an attempt to compensate for a lack of adequate natural lighting by over-using mirrored walls and doors.

 If this is what agents pay attention to, then you should too.
 (Discover more about what to look for in floors and walls, by contacting your local agent at 248-330-4421.)